 - Annual turnover of more than £10.2 million

 - Balance sheet total of more than £5.1 million

 If the parent of a group meets these conditions, any subsidiaries will also have to apply the off-payroll working rules.

 Smaller organisations in the private sector that do not meet these conditions will not have to determine the employment status of any workers employed through an intermediary.
 This will remain the responsibility of the worker’s intermediary, together with any associated payroll obligations.

+The new rules will only apply to services carried out from 6 April 2021 onwards.
 Businesses should take reasonable care to ensure that they have appropriate processes in place to deal with determining employment status, responding to changes in employment status for tax purposes, and handling appeals.

 3. Determining employment status

 Using the IR35 rules for employment status, construction companies who use off-payroll workers, and meet the conditions above, will now have to determine the employment status of workers provided by an intermediary.